-To put a finer point on it, imagine you’re developing an application.
+Imagine you’re developing an application.
 You do your work on a laptop and your environment has a specific configuration.
 Other developers may have slightly different configurations.
-The application you’re developing relies on that configuration and is dependent on specific files.
-Meanwhile, your business has test and production environments which are standardized with their own configurations and their own sets of supporting files.
-You want to emulate those environments as much as possible locally, but without all of the overhead of recreating the server environments.
+The application you’re developing relies on that configuration and is dependent on specific libraries, dependencies, and files.
+Meanwhile, your business has development and production environments that are standardized with their own configurations and their own sets of supporting files.
+You want to emulate those environments as much as possible locally, but without all the overhead of recreating the server environments.
 So, how do you make your app work across these environments, pass quality assurance, and get your app deployed without massive headaches, rewriting, and break-fixing?
-The answer: Containers.
-The container that holds your application has the necessary configurations (and files) so that you can move it from development, to test, to production without all of the nasty side effects.
-Crisis averted–everyone’s happy.
+The answer: containers.

-That’s a simplified example, but Linux containers can be applied to problems in many different ways where ultimate portability, configurability, and isolation is needed.
+That’s a common example, but Linux containers can be applied to many different problems where portability, configurability, and isolation is needed.
+The point of Linux containers is to develop faster and meet business needs as they arise.
+In some cases, such as real-time data streaming with Apache Kafka, containers are essential because they're the only way to provide the scalability an application needs.
 No matter the infrastructure—on-premise, in the cloud, or a hybrid of the two—containers meet the demand.
 Of course, choosing the right container platform is just as important as the containers themselves.

-Yes and no. Here’s an easy way to think about the two:
+Not exactly.
+Think of them more as complementary of one another.
+Here’s an easy way to think about the 2:

-- Virtualization lets many operating systems run simultaneously on a single system.
+- Virtualization lets your operating systems (Windows or Linux) run simultaneously on a single hardware system.

 What does this mean?
-For starters, having multiple operating systems running on a hypervisor, the software that makes virtualization work, isn’t as lightweight as using containers.
+For starters, virtualization uses a hypervisor to emulate hardware, which allows multiple operating systems to run side by side.
+This isn’t as lightweight as using containers.
 When you have finite resources with finite capabilities, you need lightweight apps that can be densely deployed.
-Linux containers run from that single operating system, sharing it across all of your containers, so your apps and services stay lightweight and run swiftly in parallel.
+Linux containers run natively on the operating system, sharing it across all of your containers, so your apps and services stay lightweight and run swiftly in parallel.

-The idea of what we now call container technology first appeared in 2000 as FreeBSD jail, a technology that allows the partitioning of a FreeBSD system into multiple subsystems, or jails.
+The idea of what we now call container technology first appeared in 2000 as FreeBSD jails, a technology that allows the partitioning of a FreeBSD system into multiple subsystems, or jails.
 Jails were developed as safe environments that a system administrator could share with multiple users inside or outside of an organization.
-In a jail, the intent was that processes get created in a modified chrooted environment—where access to the filesystem, networking, and users is virtualized—and could not escape or compromise the entire system.
-Jails were limited in implementation and methods for escaping the jailed environment were eventually discovered.

 In 2001, an implementation of an isolated environment made its way into Linux, by way of Jacques Gélinas’ VServer project.
-As Gélinas put it, this was an effort to run “several general purpose Linux server [sic] on a single box with a high degree of Independence and security.”
 Once this foundation was set for multiple controlled userspaces in Linux, pieces began to fall into place to form what is today’s Linux container.